Gnayoah/GitHub-User-Info-Page/README.md

 ## Contributing

 Issues and pull requests are welcome.
-If you have any suggestions or find a bug, please let us know on GitHub.
+If you have any suggestions or find a bug, please let me know on GitHub.